Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Method

 \subsubsection{LSS Noise}

 To estimate the uncertainty contributed by LSS, we follow the procedure outlined in \citet{nature2024}.
 We use mock weak-lensing maps from the kappaTNG dataset\footnote{\url{https://columbialensing.github.io/}} \citep{kappaTNG}, constructed from IllustrisTNG (TNG300-1) simulations \citep{TNG1, TNG2, TNG3, TNG4, TNG5}.
-We select shear datasets with a source redshift of $z_{\mathrm{s}} = 0.5064$, corresponding to the average effective source redshift in our data, derived from photometric estimates, $\langle z_{\mathrm{eff}} \rangle = 0.51$.
-Here, $z_{\mathrm{eff}}$ denotes the source redshift that yields the same lensing efficiency\footnote{The effective lensing efficiency $\langle \beta \rangle = \int_{z_\mathrm{l}}^{\infty} p(z_\mathrm{s})\, \frac{D_{\mathrm{ls}}(z_\mathrm{l}, z_\mathrm{s})}{D_\mathrm{s}(z_\mathrm{s})}\, dz_\mathrm{s}$, where $p(z_\mathrm{s})$ is the normalized distribution of source redshifts. } as the entire source population.
+We select shear datasets with a source redshift of $z_{\mathrm{s}} = 0.5064$, corresponding to the average effective source redshift in our data derived from photometric estimates, $\langle z_{\mathrm{eff}} \rangle = 0.51$.
+Here, $z_{\mathrm{eff}}$ denotes the source redshift that yields the same lensing efficiency\footnote{The effective lensing efficiency $\langle \beta \rangle = \int_{z_\mathrm{l}}^{\infty} p(z_\mathrm{s})\, \frac{D_{\mathrm{ls}}(z_\mathrm{l}, z_\mathrm{s})}{D_\mathrm{s}(z_\mathrm{s})}\, dz_\mathrm{s}$, where $p(z_\mathrm{s})$ is the normalized distribution of source redshifts.} as the entire source population.
 The $\kappa$TNG maps span a $5^\circ \times 5^\circ$ field with a resolution of $1024 \times 1024$ pixels, yielding a pixel scale of 0.29 arcmin/pixel.
-This is roughly four times larger than the pixel scale used to bin individual galaxies in our analysis.
-Instead of interpolating the $\kappa$TNG maps to obtain shear values at galaxy positions in our survey, we compare the LSS-induced uncertainty directly to the average shape noise in our data binned at the $\kappa$TNG pixel scale.
+Thus, we divide the $\kappa$TNG field into 4 to 9 patches to match the field of view of the systems used in our analysis ($1.5^\circ \times1.5^\circ$ for A401, A2029, A2351, and $2^\circ \times2^\circ$) and interpolate each $\kappa$TNG patch to obtain mock shear catalogs corresponding to the source galaxy positions for each system.
+Finally, we apply the optimal matched-filter described in Section~\ref{subsec:filter} to a total of $900$ such patches to estimate the mean standard deviation of the tangential statistic at each filter angle.
+The standard deviations from LSS noise ($\sigma_{\mathrm{LSS}}$) and shape noise ($\sigma_{\mathrm{shape}}$) can then be added in quadrature to obtain the total standard deviation ($\sigma_{\mathrm{}} = \sqrt{\sigma_{\mathrm{LSS}}^2 + \sigma_{\mathrm{shape}}^2}$).
+On average, across all four systems, we find that the LSS noise contribution ($\langle\sigma_{\mathrm{LSS}}\rangle = 1.21 \times 10^{-4}$) is about 1.56 times smaller than the shape noise contribution ($\langle\sigma_{\mathrm{shape}}\rangle = 1.88 \times 10^{-4}$), implying that while shape noise is dominant, the addition of LSS noise leads to a 19\% increase in the total standard deviation.
+Our conclusion differs slightly from that of \citet{nature2024}, who found a higher LSS noise contribution relative to the shape noise contribution.
+We suspect this is due to the relatively low source density in our survey ($n_g \approx 7 - 12 \ \mathrm{arcmin}^{-2}$), which results in higher effective shot noise.
+To validate our results, we estimate the LSS uncertainty for each system analytically by integrating the shear power spectrum of the large-scale structure.
+We find both estimates, numerical and analytical, to be in close agreement.
+Further details are presented in Appendix~\ref{sec:appendix_b}.